LeilaVanco/LeilaVanco/README.md

 - Aaand after this do a website (just for fun)

-- When I'll have my Baccalauréat (I'm french), I'll buy a computer and probably do lot of things on it
+- When I'll obtain my Baccalauréat (I'm french), I'll buy a computer and probably do lot of things on it

 - AFTER THIS I'll buy a server to host many things